North Camp railway station: History

-The station opened in 1858 as North Camp, Aldershot.
-It was renamed Aldershot Camp in 1863, Aldershot (North Camp) in 1879, Aldershot (North Camp) & South Farnborough in June 1910, Aldershot North in July 1923 before receiving its present name in March 1924.
+The station was opened in 1858 as North Camp, Aldershot.
+It was renamed Aldershot Camp in 1863, Aldershot (North Camp) in 1879, Aldershot (North Camp) & South Farnborough in June 1910 and Aldershot North in July 1923.
+It received its present name in March 1924.

+Facilities

+The station is staffed on a part-time basis; (Note: It is open mornings and early afternoons, Monday-Saturday.) there is bicycle storage and a car park with 37 spaces.

+There is a level crossing at the Reading end of the station.

 Services

-All services at North Camp are operated by Great Western Railway using and DMUs.
+All services at North Camp are operated by Great Western Railway, using and diesel multiple units.